propadiene-1/aesthetic-media-portal/README.md

-a digital space to browse media that u definitely legally own.
+a digital space for media that u definitely legally own.